 The other trick I use is hue vs. saturation, which is where you can pick colors and change how saturated they are.
 I saturate everything except for a few colors that I feel like really represent my scene.
 Quite often, the colors that I leave with more saturation are the skin tones, which are kind of orange and red, and sometimes it’s either the blues or the greens, depending on the scene.

 The reason it often ends up being these combinations is because they’re nice and complementary to each other, which leads us to my next step – adding color contrast using the color wheels.
 Generally, if we look at the color wheels tool, we’ll see the shadows and mid-tone highlights connected to three circles of color.
-If we move the point towards the outside of the circle, we can add more of that color into that specific part of the image.
+If we move the point towards the outside of the circle, we can add more of that color into that specific part of the image, enhancing color quality.

 The way that we add color contrast is by adding complementary colors into different parts of an image.
 Complimentary colors can mean a couple of different things, but in its simplest form are colors on the opposite side of the color wheel.
 So for example, a classic contrast is putting teal into the shadows and some orange into the mid-tones, we get the color contrast between those two parts of the image.

 You could go with greens in the shadows and pink in the highlights – whatever you want.
 The possibilities are quite endless, but if you were to take a look at any of your favorite shows or movies, you might notice a tendency towards two or three colors that really stand out.
 This technique is likely how they’re achieving that.
 Play around with different combinations of colors and see what looks best for the mood that you’re trying to get across with your footage.